 Perhaps you’ve seen pictures of the incredible skyline that’s sprung up in record time.
 It’s futuristic and sleek: right out of a science fiction movie.
 If there is a place to be in the 21st century, it feels like it’s on the streets of Shanghai.

 Recently, I went to Shanghai to cover the Shanghai Spring International Music Festival for WFMT, the wonderful classical music radio network based in Chicago.
 When I came back, I put together and presented an eight-part radio series called Shanghai Spring, featuring concert performances from the festival and sixteen original mini-documentaries I produced to capture the vitality and energy of Shanghai and its music scene.

 Shanghai dazzled me, with the bright lights of the ultramodern Pudong skyline and the thrum of its non-stop vitality.
 And I fell in love with the romantic, sun-dappled streets of the old French Concession neighbourhood.

 But on top of that, it was a revelation to witness first-hand the classical music revolution that’s currently underway in China.
 I spoke to composers, musicians, and other people from all walks of life.
-It’s a thrill to have had the chance to report back to you what I saw and heard while I was there.
+It was a thrill to have had the chance to report back on what I saw and heard while I was there.

 Everyone says China is a classical music hotbed: on Shanghai Spring, you’ll hear proof of that.